gabriellimagomes15/jr_analytics/README.md

 Web application to make analysis of jobs vacancies and companies reviews.

 # Load Data
 The data are save in .RDATA object, is necessary execute loadData.R to load data in CSV format.

-Execute: ```Rscript loadData.R```
+Execute: ```Rscript loadData.R path_project\jr_analytics ```

 # Extract, Transform and Load (ETL)
 To make ETL just open the ETL directory, there are some scripts there :